hakanensari/structure/README.md

 Structure is a better Struct.

-It does wonders when modeling ephemeral data fed in from an API.
+It works great when modeling ephemeral data fed in from an API.

     #_                                                                       d
     ##_                                                                     d#